hyperioxx/goscript/README.md

 GoScript is a dynamically typed, interpreted language created out of curiosity to answer that question we ask as programmers: "How do you make a programming language from scratch?"
 So, I've given it a try.

+Note: This is still a work in progress

+Broken things:
+- call stack not fully implemented
+- scoping
+- native goscript function calls
+- native function arguments

 Example syntax:
 ```